ParrotSec/documentation/Migration-Update/English_translation/Shell and Basic Commands.md

 	# See sudoers (5) for more information on "#include" directives:
 	#include /etc/sudoers.d

 What does all this mean?
 Simply explained:

 - All the lines preceded by the # symbol are comments that indicate each section of the configuration file, these comments are ignored by the system.
 - The section "# User privilege specification" which contains "root ALL = (ALL: ALL) ALL", indicates that the user "root" has the right to use the sudo command and edit the configuration of the "sudoers" file.
 If you want to add another user to "sudoers", we can add a similar line to the user "root" with the name of the desired user, for example: "parrot ALL = (ALL: ALL) ALL".
 In case the user "parrot is not in the group" sudoers users "or" sudo ", this new line would allow him to make use of the command" sudo ".
 - The section "# Allow members of group sudo to execute any command" that contains "% sudo ALL = (ALL: ALL) ALL", indicates that the members of the group "sudo" have permissions to use this command, modify the configuration of sudoers, etc. That is, this section allows us to add all the members of a specified group so that they have permission to use the sudo command.
 Example: "% administrators ALL = (ALL: ALL) ALL", this line allows all members of the group "administrators" to use the sudo command, etc ...

-Examples of sudo command usage
+## Examples of sudo command usage ##

 In case you want to install an application from the repositories, or perform some other task that needs administrative permissions, we find the following error.

 	$ apt-get install chromium
 	E: Could not open lock file / var / lib / dpkg / lock - open (13: Permission denied)
 	E: Unable to lock the administration directory (/ var / lib / dpkg /), are you root?

 It tells us that the permission has been denied and asks us if we are root, instead if we use the sudo command in front:

 	$ sudo apt-get install chromium
 	[sudo] password for parrot:
 	Reading package lists ...
 Done
 	Building dependence tree
 	Reading state information ...
 Done
 	.............

 The sudo command asks us our user password and then executes the next command with administrative privileges.

-Working with files from the Shell
+### Working with files from the Shell ###

 	$ ls
-List files of a directory.
+	(List files of a directory.)

 	$ ls -l
-List also the properties and attributes.
+	(List also the properties and attributes.)

 	$ ls -la
-Lists files including the hidden ones of the system.
+	(Lists files including the hidden ones of the system.)

 	$ ls -la | more
-Lists the files of a directory in a paged form.
+	(Lists the files of a directory in a paged form.)

 	$ ls -lh
-File list specifying the unit of size.
+	(File list specifying the unit of size.)

 	$ ls -l | grep ^ d
-List only the directories.
+	(List only the directories.)

 	$ cat -n file
-Displays the contents of a file (-n numbers).
+	(Displays the contents of a file (-n numbers).)

 	$ pr -t file
-Shows the contents of a file in a formatted way
+	(Shows the contents of a file in a formatted way.)

 	$ more file
 	$ less file
-They show the contents of a file in a paged form.
+	(They show the contents of a file in a paged form.)

 	$ zcat file
 	$ zmore file
 	$ zless file
-They show the contents of a compressed file (.gz).
+	(They show the contents of a compressed file (.gz).)

 	$ echo chain
-Shows on the screen the text that follows.
+	(Shows on the screen the text that follows.)

 	$ grep 'string' file
-Shows the lines of a file that contain the string.
+	(Shows the lines of a file that contain the string.)

 	$ stat file
-Shows the status of a file.
+	(Shows the status of a file.)

 	$ file file
-Shows what type a file is.
+	(Shows what type a file is.)

 	$ tail file
-Shows the last lines of a file, 10 by default.
+	(Shows the last lines of a file, 10 by default.)

 	$ tail -n 12 file
-Displays the last 12 lines of a file.
+	(Displays the last 12 lines of a file.)

 	$ tail -f file
-It shows the last lines of the file, updating it as they are added.
-Useful to control logs.
+	(It shows the last lines of the file, updating it as they are added.
+Useful to control logs.)

 	$ head file
-Displays the first 10 lines of a file.
-Support -n just like the tail command.
+	(Displays the first 10 lines of a file.
+Support -n just like the tail command.)

 	$ find / usr -name lilo -print
-Find all the files with the name lilo in / usr.
+	(Find all the files with the name lilo in / usr.)

 	$ find / home / user -name * .jpg -print
-Search all the images * .jpg in / home / user /
+	(Search all the images * .jpg in / home / user /)

 	$ pwd
-Displays the current directory.
+	(Displays the current directory.)

 	$ history
-Displays the list of commands used by the user.
+	(Displays the list of commands used by the user.)

 	$ cd directory
-Change directory
+	(Change directory.)

 	$ cd ..
-Go back to the previous directory.
+	(Go back to the previous directory.)

 	$ cd / home / user / Documents
-Change to the Documents directory indicating the full path.
+	(Change to the Documents directory indicating the full path.)

 	$ cp -pR file / home / user / directory /
-# -R Indicates that a directory will be copied recursively, except special files
+	(-R Indicates that a directory will be copied recursively, except special files.)
-# -p Incica that will be copied preserving permissions, owner, group and dates.
+	(-p Indicates that will be copied preserving permissions, owner, group and dates.
-Copy the file to the directory, keeping the current name of the file.
+	Copy the file to the directory, keeping the current name of the file.)

 	$ mv file_path1 file_path2
-Move and / or rename files or directories.
+	(Move and / or rename files or directories.)

 	$ mkdir directory
-Create a directory.
+	(Create a directory.)

 	$ rdir directory
-Delete an empty directory.
+	(Delete an empty directory.)

 	$ rm file
-Delete files
+	(Delete files.)

 	$ rm -r directory
-Delete the files of a directory recursively.
+	(Delete the files of a directory recursively.)

 	$ wc
-Shows the number of words, lines and characters of a file.
+	(Shows the number of words, lines and characters of a file.)

 	$ touch file
-Create a file with the current date.
+	(Create a file with the current date.)

 	$ ifconfig
-It shows the configuration of the network adapters
+	(It shows the configuration of the network adapters.)